Dental Implant Clinic In Melbourne

 Soon after implant surgery, the patients are advised to avoid eating hot food until anesthesia wears away.
 It’s generally advisable to avoid chewing from the side of the surgery.
 A good rule of thumb is to eat soft, nutritious foods and keep well hydrated.
 Your periodontist will recommend a diet and instructions on how to care for your new implants during healing.

 The entire process usually takes about three to nine months, depending on your treatment plan.
-There are two main phases: First the implants have to heal by fusing to the bone, and then the tooth replacement restorations have to be fabricated and attached.
+There are two main phases: First, the implants have to heal by fusing to the bone, and then the tooth replacement restorations have to be fabricated and attached.

 Once a dental implant has fused to the bone successfully and it is functional, it should last many years if cared for properly.
 Many implants have now been in place for more than 40 years.

 Rejection of dental implants because of an allergy to titanium is extraordinarily rare, but it can happen.
 Occasionally an implant also doesn’t “take” or fuse to the bone the first time, either because it develops a capsule of fibrous tissue around it instead of fusing to the bone, or it gets infected.
-In either case it is simply removed and the site is allowed to heal.
+In either case, it is simply removed and the site is allowed to heal.
 Then your surgeon can place another implant, which will integrate with the bone normally.

-Dental Implants Cost Melbourne
+Dental Implants Cost Melbourne VIC

 Expense is always relative.
-For example, dental implants may be a little more expensive than fixed bridgework to place initially, but since they last so much longer, over time they are much more cost-effective.
+For example, dental implants maybe a little more expensive than fixed bridgework to place initially, but since they last so much longer, over time they are much more cost-effective.